10 Must-Dos on the Kapiti Coast

-Located near Waikanae, the reserve is home to an incredibly wide range of native New Zealand species, from eels to tuatara (3-eyed lizards) to the wold famous kiwi birds.
+Located near Waikanae, the reserve is home to an incredibly wide range of native New Zealand species, from eels to tuatara (3-eyed lizards) to the world-famous kiwi birds.
 Many other bird species are also found on the reserve like tui and kaka parrots.
-Its a great way to spend an afternoon discovering New Zealand native wildlife.
+It’s a great way to spend an afternoon discovering New Zealand native wildlife.
 Check out more Great Things to Do in Waikanae

 2. Horseback riding